olafwied/olafwied.github.io/_posts/core-samples/2018-10-22-Announcing-Upcoming-Course-On-Advanced-Bayesian-Methods.md

 You can find the course presentation at olafwied.github.io/AdvBayes-Course.
 The presentation uses reveal.js.
 To navigate through the presentation presse the `right` and `left` arrow buttons to jump from one section to the next.
 Use the `up` and `down` arrows to go through the material for each section.
 Hit `Esc` to see an overview of the slide layout.

-I'm planning to present the following topics over five parts:
+I'm planning to present the following topics over five parts (subject to change):

 ### Part I - Short Recap of Bayesian Basics
 - Bayes Theorem